This article originally appeared on VICE Canada

 SWINGERS MANSION FAMILY TIMES

-For eight months, my wife, our son and I lived in a mansion with 10 other adults.
+For eight months me, my wife, and our son lived in a mansion with ten other adults.
 There were eight bedrooms, four bathrooms, two kitchens, a living room, dining room, and a ballroom.
 My wife and I had the master suite—1,400 square feet with its own bathroom.
 The bathroom alone was 300 square feet.
 Our three-year-old son had his own bedroom—which was actually the powder room attached to the bathroom.
 At the time, we were thinking: "OK, nuclear family living sucks."

 It was this eclectic mix of people: there was a plumber, a few young professionals, an actor/bus driver.
 A 22-year-old web developer.
 A 20-year-old yoga teacher.
 A 30-year-old "emotional coach"—which is like being a life coach, except with no training whatsoever.
 I was freelancing and teaching at UBC.
 We were the only ones with a kid.
 And there were really different visions for how to live in that space.
 Some people wanted a house.
 Others wanted a community events space.
 Some of them were hosting these cacao ceremonies—just this weird, hippie, Gaia, natural drug thing where they'd get together and eat enough chocolate to get really fucking high, if you can imagine that.
 They were like these big cuddle parties, and oftentimes people would go off somewhere and have sex afterward.